Snoring and Sleep Apnea: Notes for a Partner

 Consider joining a snoring and sleep apnea support group.

-You can give the doctor the best account of your partner’s nighttime breathing and snoring patterns.
-Try to go along to doctor’s appointments.
-If you can’t go, write notes for your partner to give to the doctor.
+You can give the health care provider the best account of your partner’s nighttime breathing and snoring patterns.
+Try to go along to health care provider’s appointments.
+If you can’t go, write notes for your partner to give to the health care provider.
 Describe your partner’s snoring and sleep breathing patterns in detail.

 Tips for Sleeping with a Snorer